Fell Pony History

 Fell Pony Characteristics:

-The Fell ranges in height from 12.2 to 14 hands high.
-The most common color is black, although brown, bay or pale gray is also seen.
+One of the characteristics of the Fell Pony is that they range in height from 12.2 to 14 hands high.
+Another characteristic of the Fell Pony is that their most common color is black, although brown, bay or pale gray is also seen.
 There are some white markings, usually a star and/or socks.
 The Fell retains many of its prehistoric characteristics.
 The thick forelock and mane, and feathers on the legs help shed water away from the skin.
 The Fell moves with comfortable, easy gaits

 For more information: